 Clark: One way that it relates directly, of course, is that as a business leader, you need your workforce to be willing to change to meet the changing needs of the marketplace.
-And, if you’ve created a company culture where you can come in and keep doing the same thing as the path to success, that can be very dangerous in terms of creating a mentality that’s resistant to change.
+If you’ve created a company culture where you can come in and keep doing the same thing as the path to success, that can be very dangerous in terms of creating a mentality that’s resistant to change.

-“We’ve all heard from the Buddhist sages that change begins within yourself.
+We’ve all heard from the Buddhist sages that change begins within yourself.
 But it’s true for companies as well.
-Individual employees need to be willing to change their understanding of who they are, and what they’re capable of, and what their role in the organization entails, so that you can transform at the enterprise level as well.”
+Individual employees need to be willing to change their understanding of who they are, and what they’re capable of, and what their role in the organization entails, so that you can transform at the enterprise level as well.

 Clark: As with many things, technology has changed certain aspects of reinvention.
 But the fundamentals are the same.
-In my book, “Reinventing You,” I identify a three-step process of professional reinvention.
+In my book, “Reinventing You,” I identify a three-step process of reinvention.

-3-Step Process of Reinventing Your Brand
+3-Step Process for Reinventing Your Brand

-The first step is to get clear on what your existing brand is.
+- Get clear on what your existing brand is.
 The thing is, people think something about you.
 The question is, what do they think.
 And is it in line with where you want to go in the future.

-The second step is identifying the brand that you would like to have.
+- Identify the brand that you would like to have.
 That’s about setting out the future vision and being able to work backward, to think about how to close the gap between your present reality and your desired future state.
 Sometimes that involves gaining additional skills, getting more training.
 It’s about understanding what you want your brand to be, and how you would like people to think of you.

-So living out your brand is about really understanding and ensuring that all of your actions, that everything you do—how you dress, the things you talk about, how you treat people—that all of these things are congruent, and that they all contribute to sending one unified message about who you are, and the capabilities that you want people to know that you have.
+So, living out your brand is about really understanding and ensuring that all of your actions, that everything you do—how you dress, the things you talk about, how you treat people—that all of these things are congruent, and that they all contribute to sending one unified message about who you are, and the capabilities that you want people to know that you have.

 — Dorie Clark (@dorieclark) March 8, 2018